steveghee/OCTO_Studio_extensions/README.md

 TBC

 ## Navigation
+There are two widgets in this category

+###Navigator
 The navigation widget provies a simple means to helping guide/navigate the user to a location within the tracked space.
 To use this feature, first add the navigation widget to your 3d scene.
 You can choose how you want to help indicate the target location e.g. if you user is holding an ipad, you can choose the ipad representation from the dropdown.
 There are other options available.